 Renewable projects and power from shore

-The investments in renewable energy projects and the electrification of the Company’s main producing assets are key drivers in the Decarbonisation Strategy to achieve carbon neutrality by 2030.
+The investments in renewable energy projects and the electrification of the Company’s main producing assets are key drivers in the Decarbonisation Strategy to achieve carbon neutrality from 2023.

 Leikanger hydropower project

-Lundin Energy have a 50 percent interest in the Leikanger river run off hydropower project north of Bergen in western Norway.
+Lundin Energy has a 50 percent interest in the Leikanger run-of-river hydropower project north of Bergen in western Norway.
 The power plant is operated by Sognekraft AS who owns the remaining 50 percent.
-The first phase of development started producing power in June 2020 and benefits from the water of the river system of Grindselvi.
-A second phase of development will be completed by mid 2021 and will connect to the river system of Henjaelvi through a 6.5 km tunnel.
-The capacity of the plant is 77 MW and yearly production will be 208 GWh per annum gross once fully operational.
+The hydropower project became fully operational in March 2021, with power produced from 8 river inlets from the two river systems Grindselvi and Henjaelvi.
+The capacity of the plant is 77 MW and yearly production will be 208 GWh per annum gross.

 The journey towards electrification of our main assets started in 2012 with the Plan for Development and Operation (PDO) of Edvard Grieg which included preparation for electrification of the facility to become operational as part of the Utsira High power from shore area solution which also includes the Johan Sverdrup, Ivar Aasen, Gina Krogh and Sleipner fields.

 When the Johan Sverdrup Phase 1 came on stream in 2019 it was supplied with power from shore through a 200 km cable from Haugsneset, located on the west coast of Norway.
-A second power cable will be installed as part of the Johan Sverdrup Phase 2 project and will also supply the other Utsira High fields with electricity: Edvard Grieg, Ivar Aasen, Gina Krog and Sleipner.
+A second power cable will be installed as part of the Johan Sverdrup Phase 2 project and will also supply electricity to the other Utsira High fields : Edvard Grieg, Ivar Aasen, Gina Krog and Sleipner.